 Publish data mapping

-Beginning with v2.4, GraphStudio supports loading data from a variety of different data sources.
-Originally, data could only be loaded from local files.
-TigerGraph 2.4 adds support for using Amazon S3 data files directly through the GUI.
+Beginning with v2.4, GraphStudio supports loading data from either local files on the TigerGraph server or files stored on Amazon S3.
 In future releases, GraphStudio will support loading from other data sources.

 Click the data file type selector button on the banner of Add Data File window, and choose either File or S3 from the list: